Sign up for Hasura Newsletter

 Custom JWT Claims

 The custom JWT claims are needed because they tell Hasura about the role of the user making the API call.
-This way, Hasura can enforce the appropriate authorization rules.
-The rules define what the user is allowed to do.
+This way, we can enforce the appropriate authorization permissions on Hasura which define what user is allowed to do.

 Choose a name such as hasura-jwt-claims for your rule, and then add the following script: